 For definitions see paragraph B4 (Appendix B).
-Boiler efficiency may be obtained from: a) The PCDB;
+Boiler efficiency may be obtained from: a) The PCDB; b) Table 4b of this document

 For twin burner models the preferred source of efficiency is from the PCDB, which contains the boiler seasonal efficiency values and case heat emission data intended for use in SAP.
 If there is no entry in the database or it is not of the twin burner type, indicative seasonal efficiency values should be taken from Table 4b.